Best Les Paul Pickups (our top Pick)

 Types of Les Paul Pickups

-We've already established that pickups for a Les Paul are always going to come from the humbucker category.
+We've already established that Les Paul pickups are always going to come from the humbucker category.
 However, this doesn't mean that all humbuckers are the same "type" of pickup.
 Generally speaking, there are three different types of humbucker pickups.

 1. Active Humbuckers